Phillippe Aumont: Detroit Tigers

 On January 9, 2018, Aumont signed a minor league contract with the Detroit Tigers.
-He elected free agency on November 3, 2018.
+He spent the year with the Triple–A Toledo Mud Hens, also appearing in two games for the Double–A Erie SeaWolves.
+In 29 games for Toledo, Aumont struggled to a 6.58 ERA with 62 strikeouts across 53 1/3 innings pitched.
+He elected free agency following the season on November 2.

-Return to Ottawa
+Ottawa Champions (second stint)

-On January 10, 2019, Aumont signed with the Ottawa Champions of the Can-Am League for the 2019 season.
-On July 16, 2019, Aumont threw 18 strikeouts in a complete-game victory over the Rockland Boulders, setting a Can-Am League record for strikeouts in a single game.
+On January 10, 2019, Aumont signed with the Ottawa Champions of the Can-Am League.
+On July 16, Aumont threw 18 strikeouts in a complete-game victory over the Rockland Boulders, setting a Can-Am League record for strikeouts in a single game.
 He finished the season with the lowest ERA (2.65) and fewest earned runs against (35) among all Can-Am League starters, and was named the 2019 Pitcher of the Year.
 Aumont became a free agent after the Champions franchise elected to take a season off following the Can-Am League's merger with the Frontier League.

 On October 25, 2019, Aumont was drafted by the Québec Capitales in the Ottawa Champions dispersal draft.

 Toronto Blue Jays (second stint)

 On December 2, 2019, Aumont signed a minor league contract with the Toronto Blue Jays.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On June 30, 2020, Aumont announced his retirement on CBC Radio.